Our recommendations are made independently. We may receive commissions from purchases made via our links.

 • Cafe Du Chateau - Although the quality of the brew is average, the attractive French press design is flawed.
 The device is heavy and poorly weighted while the stopper and lid design is cumbersome.
 If you want to brew with a French press, nothing beats the Bodum cold brew coffee maker.

-Choosing the Best Cold Brew Coffee Maker
+Choosing the good Cold Brew Coffee Maker

 Selecting the best cold brew coffee maker depends on your needs and priorities.
 If you’re after a top quality concentrate, the choice won’t be so difficult.
 If you’re looking for a convenient immersion filter brew carafe with a good enough brew, you need to choose more carefully.